paradisebunny/daffodil/classes.md

 | 20                  | 6          | 5          | 5          | 4          | 4          | 3          |

 # The  Nimble
-A silent shadow in the night apt at delicate tasks.
+Silent shadows in the night apt at delicate tasks.

 **_Hit Dice_**: 1d4 per level
 **_Saving Throw_**_:_ 15, +2 vs devices